st-h/ember-content-editable/README.md

 # ember-content-editable

 Ember cli content-editable component, with placeholder and value binding.
-Just like a textfield, but it will autoresize for you.
+Use it just like an `input` or `textarea`, but it will autoresize for you.
 It also works in [almost all browsers](http://caniuse.com/contenteditable).

 ## Installation